garrandall/popular-music-data/tracks/somewhere-in-my-car-keith-urban.md

 There's nobody waitin there, cold and empty bed
 Words I wished I'd said come on the radio

-Ooh, ooh, ooh, and I don't know why I do this to myself Ooh, ooh, ooh, I know you're with someone else
+Oh, oh, oh, and I don't know why I do this to myself Oh, oh, oh, I know you're with someone else

 But in my mind we're somewhere in my car
 And it's raining hard on the streetlight glow